Amin-Mhd/Multiple-Criteria-Decision-Analysis-Software/README.md

 ![This is an image](https://ordinalpriorityapproach.com/images/7.jpg)

-The expert beileves that the preference of the criteria are as follows:
+The expert believes that the preference of the criteria are as follows:
 P > S > G > F

 ### Example 2: Group Decision Making